antoinecordelle/BigBrother/README.md

 # About

-BigBrother is console program written in C++ to monitor performance and availability of websites proposed by Datadog.
+BigBrother is a console program written in C++ to monitor performance and availability of websites proposed by Datadog.

 ![preview](https://github.com/antoinecordelle/BigBrother/blob/master/screen.png)